toptal/chewy/README.md

 #### Pagination

-The request DSL supports pagination with `Kaminari` and `WillPaginate`.
+The request DSL supports pagination with `Kaminari`.
 An appropriate extension is enabled on initializtion if any of libraries is available.
 See [Chewy::Search](lib/chewy/search.rb) and [Chewy::Search::Pagination](lib/chewy/search/pagination/) namespace for details.

 #### Named scopes